-Healthcare SEO Fundamentals to Grow Your Medical Practice
+Healthcare SEO Fundamentals To Grow Your Medical Practice

 The information and stats you provide on medicine and health could directly impact the potential patients who are reading them.

-People visit and read your webpages because they are looking for reasons to entrust their health to your practice.
+People visit and read your webpages because they want reasons to entrust their health to your practice.

-Your information must be absolutely top-notch, literally filled with expertise, authoritativeness, and trustworthiness.
+Your information must be top-notch, filled with expertise, authoritativeness, and trustworthiness.

-Only then do you even stand a chance of ranking well in the healthcare industry.
+Only then do you stand a chance of ranking well in the healthcare industry.

 This leads us right into the concept of YMYL, which is short for Your Money or Your Life.

 YMYL, as a concept, basically means any content that can directly affect a reader’s health, finances, or safety.
+That’s why Google really, really wants experts and experienced professionals to write content like that.

-Obviously, this concept is important to understand in the competitive health care space.
+Obviously, this concept is important to understand in the competitive healthcare space.

 If your content doesn’t meet those standards (e.g., it has inaccuracies or is thin on information), it will have an even harder time ranking in the search results.

-The Most important Healthcare SEO Strategies
+The Most Important Healthcare SEO Strategies

 You may never outrank a site like WebMD.